The impact of artificial sweeteners on our health: a review of the evidence

 The latest research does not bode well for the sweetener industry.
 Recent studies shed a disturbing light on artificial sweeteners and their potential impact on health.
 These findings are raising concerns for the sweetener industry, as more and more studies suggest their use poses risks.
 The once-lauded alternatives to sugar are now facing critical findings pointing to possible negative effects on several aspects of health.
 These developments are an important point of attention and stimulate further research into the safety and long-term effects of artificial sweeteners and perhaps even a ban on them.

-Sweetener Aspartame and acesulfame-K increases the risk of cancer
+Sweetener Aspartame and acesulfame-K increase the risk of cancer

-This large cohort study that took place between 2009 and 2021 included a total of 102,865 adults from the French NutriNet population cohort-Santé (2009-2021).
-The research identified artificial sweeteners, specifically aspartame and acesulfame-K, which are widely used in foods and drinks worldwide, linked to an increased risk of cancer.
+This large cohort study that took place between 2009 and 2021 included a total of 102,865 adults from the French population cohort NutriNet-Santé (2009-2021).
+The study linked artificial sweeteners, specifically aspartame and acesulfame K, which are widely used in foods and drinks worldwide, to an increased risk of cancer.

 What were the researchers' findings?

-In this large study, the results of which were published in 2022, artificial sweeteners (mainly aspartame and acesulfame-K) associated with an increased overall cancer risk (hazard ratio [HR] for higher consumers compared to not-users = 1.13 [95% CI 1.03 to 1.25], P-trend = 0.002).
+In this large study with results published in 2022, artificial sweeteners (mainly aspartame and acesulfame-K) were associated with an increased overall cancer risk (hazard ratio [HR] for higher consumers compared to non-users = 1.13 [95% CI 1.03 to 1.25], P-trend = 0.002).

 Aspartame intake was associated with increased breast cancer risk (HR = 1.22 [95% CI 1.01 to 1.48], P = 0.036) and obesity-related cancer risk (HR = 1.15 [95% CI 1.01 to 1.32], P = 0.026).